 Household cleaners

-You can choose from a range of testing roles, each with a specialty.
+You can choose from various specialized testing roles.
 Here are four common product testing roles:

-Concept testing: This involves a team of testers exploring a product's idea and projecting how it will sell on the market.
-Concept testing often involves teams pitching different ideas of products to executives and carrying out customer surveys.
+Concept testing involves a team of testers exploring a product's idea and projecting how it will sell on the market.
+Concept testing often involves teams pitching different product ideas to executives and conducting customer surveys.

-Quality assurance (QA) testing: QA occurs in a controlled setting.
+Quality assurance (QA) testing occurs in a controlled setting.
 Testing teams will thoroughly test product efficacy and reliability before placing it on the market.
 Testing teams will evaluate various valuable criteria for the company.

 A/B testing: This type of testing involves comparing two versions of a product, and the test groups will determine which features are valuable to customers through surveys.
 The features they will test could be colors, names, features, and other minor changes to the product.
 The A/B testing will shape the final product based on critical customer feedback.